-Disappeared Dad: Silver's father.
+- Disappeared Dad: Silver's father for a long time.
 Unlike most other convicts who have some idea of their parents, Silver has never known his father and his mother has even given him conflicting stories on what happened to him.

 Shadow: You, Scourge...
 Your only reason to live is me!
 Without me to punish, you're nothing but another goddamn Judas Shooter!